markround/tiller/docs/quickstart.md

 $ mkdir quickstart/templates
 ```

-Create a simple template file and save it as `quickstart/templates/db.erb` - in all these examples, we'll imagine it's a configuration file for an application that provides a database hostname:
+Create a simple template file and save it as `quickstart/templates/db.erb` - this is your example database configuration file.

 ```erb
 db_hostname: <%= env_db_hostname %>